facebookresearch/hydra/website/blog/2020-12-22-Hydra_Ray_Launcher.md

 ---

 It is common for researchers to work with multiple compute clusters.
-Hydra provides several Launcher plugins which make switching between experiment environments as easy as overriding the `hydra/launcher` config - without changing existing workflows or application code.
+Hydra provides several Launcher plugins which enable launching in different clusters without changing existing workflows or application code.
 We are happy to announce that we are adding a [Ray Launcher](https://hydra.cc/docs/plugins/ray_launcher) to the Hydra Launchers family.
 The Hydra Ray Launcher can be used to launch your application to a new or existing [Ray cluster](https://docs.ray.io/en/master/cluster/launcher.html), locally or on AWS.
 In this post we focus on demoing the major functionalities of the Launcher.